acutesoftware/lifepim/scripts/README.md

 # LifePIM Scripts

-##### Open source data collection scripts for www.lifepim.com
+##### Open source data collection scripts for https://www.lifepim.com

-This folde has scripts and processes to help end users collect data for importing to www.lifepim.com
+This folder has scripts and processes to help end users collect data for importing to LifePIM

 This repositority has the latest working versions - some have been copied from other projects (AIKIF, rawdata) and customised for lifepim.